Anthony O’Toole works at the intersection of food, culture, tourism and place.

 He is a co-founder of Taste Wexford, a pioneering food tourism network bringing together producers, chefs, guides and heritage sites to create place-led visitor experiences.
 He also co-founded the Irish Food Champions Assembly and helped lead the global #thisisirishfood campaign, strengthening how Irish food is experienced and understood both at home and internationally.

 In 2025, he was named Blás na hÉireann Producers’ Champion, an honour voted for by producers in recognition of his long-standing support of Ireland’s artisan food sector.
-His work has also been recognised nationally, including the Food & Tourism Development Excellence Award at the Irish Enterprise Awards.
+His work has also been recognised nationally, including the 2026 Food & Tourism Development Excellence Award with the Irish Enterprise Awards.

-He has held leadership and advisory roles with Euro-Toques Ireland, Fáilte Ireland and Slow Food International.
+He has held leadership, board and advisory roles with Euro-Toques Ireland, Wexford Food Producers Network, Fáilte Ireland and Slow Food International.

 • Anthony contributes to industry forums, think tanks, festivals, and symposia in Ireland and internationally, engaging in wider conversations around food, culture, hospitality, and tourism.

-He is a long-term member of the Food Council for Euro-Toques Ireland and part of the Chef’s Manifesto, a global community working alongside the United Nations to advocate for a better food system.
+He is a long-standing member of the Food Council for Euro-Toques Ireland and part of the Chef’s Manifesto, a global community working alongside the United Nations to advocate for a better food system.

 Anthony is also a long-standing advocate for biodiversity and seed sovereignty.
 He supports organisations including Talamh Beo, Irish Seed Savers, Brown Envelope Seeds and the Seed Sovereignty UK & Ireland Programme, and serves on the board of Slow Food Ireland.

-• Anthony’s work has been recognised nationally for its contribution to food culture, tourism, sustainability and place-led development.
+• Anthony’s work has been recognised nationally for his contribution to food culture, tourism, sustainability and place-led development.

 • Food & Tourism Development Excellence Award — Irish Enterprise Awards (2026)